 Apart from not being from an English speaking family, we were from a lower-middle-class family and there was a dearth of resources.
-But we had an audio cassette player and mother bought one audio cassette for me—for nursery rhymes.
+But we’d an audio cassette player and mother bought one audio cassette for me — for nursery rhymes.
 I grew up listening to that one cassette.

-If you were born in the 70s or the 80s, the generation X, you can relate to this blog post.
-Even if you’re from the generation Y or Z, you might have a clue of what I am talking about.
+If you were born in the 70s or the 80s, generation X, you can relate to this blog post.
+Even if you’re from the generation Y or Z, you might have a clue of what I’m talking about.

-I am talking about the legendary singer Preeti Sagar.
-I don’t think I know anyone—from my age—who have nor grown up listening to her nursery rhymes.
+I’m talking about the legendary singer Preeti Sagar.
+I don’t think I know anyone — from my age — who haven’t grown up listening to her nursery rhymes.
 She’s a prolific singer with years and years of singing on her.

 Millions of children in India have grown up listening to her nursery rhymes, and the count is going on.
 The above image is the cover of the audio cassette that millions like had in their homes in the 80s.